 Looking to learn more about MCLA's Clubs and Organizations?
 Visit the Student Government Association Office located in the Campus Center Room 316 to find out more about the 51 opportunities to get involved.
 The office is open Monday - Friday from 8:30 am - 4:45 pm.
 During the academic year, the office is open nights and weekends (posted hours TBD).
 Email firstname.lastname@example.org or call 413-662-5401 to speak to a representative about the many engaging experiences we have to offer.
 Student Government Association sponsors many of our clubs and organizations.

-Here are the current clubs and organizations recognized by SGA:
+Here are the current clubs and organizations recognized by SGA and elsewhere on campus:

 The purpose of Accounting Club is to help students with accounting homework, spread awareness of the accounting concentration, encourage students to learn more about finances and fiscal responsibility, and create a network for accounting students for after college.